 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram so we can see.
 Cheers, friends!

-- 1 small head cauliflower, chopped into bite-sizes pieces (smaller pieces roast more quickly!)
+- 2 small heads cauliflower (chopped into bite-sized pieces // smaller pieces roast more quickly!)

 - 1/4 tsp smoked paprika